aplteam/Tatin/docs/PublishingPackages.md

 #### The Tatin Test Server

-The Tatin test Server publishes its one and only API key on its website; it's "Tatin-Test-API-Key".
+The Tatin test Server publishes an API key on its website; it's "Tatin-Test-API-Key".
 It allows you to publish anything you want, including any group name.

 However, be aware that the Tatin Test Server is reset every now and then, so whatever you publish will disappear sooner or later.